 “Which leads to the biggest problem with the concept of charter schools.
 Until there are enough seats for all disadvantaged kids in effective charters, it means those that don’t get that opportunity are left behind, often in substandard schools run by overwhelmed administrators, many times taught by inexperienced youngsters or by too many older teachers who don’t believe the kids can learn because of the baggage they bring to school.

-“A dozen or so years ago, a retired teacher told me he thought Osama bin Laden, on his best day, could never have dreamed up a better way to create a cadre of well-armed, angry, and disenfranchised urban terrorists than what we were doing in our educational systems for disadvantaged kids, and what he was talking about was how, because of charter schools, the most challenged city kids were being concentrated in schools that were negatively overwhelmed by their presence.”
+“Almost twenty years ago, a retired teacher told me he thought Osama bin Laden, on his best day, could never have dreamed of a better way to create a cadre of well-armed, angry, and disenfranchised urban terrorists than what we were doing to poor kids in our educational systems, and what he was talking about was how, because of charter schools, the most challenged kids were being concentrated in schools that were negatively overwhelmed by the sheer mass of their presence.”

 Bill looked at me for a beat like I had lost my mind, but he recovered, and because he was apparently struggling to come to grips with a point of view that was contrary to a strong paradigm he must have had, he took another tack.